PacktPublishing/Mastering-Python-Design-Patterns-Second-Edition/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Chapter 9, Implementation of Proxy Pattern section: The code block following the sentence "Let's recapitulate the full code of the proxy.py file:" is incorrect.
+The correction can be found at https://github.com/PacktPublishing/Mastering-Python-Design-Patterns-Second-Edition/blob/master/ERRATUM-PYTHON-DESIGN-PATTERN-PROXY.pdf.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.